Career and Employment Technicians

 Postsecondary Education

 When hiring a career guidance technician, most employers look for applicants who have completed two years of training beyond high school, usually at a junior, community, or technical college.
-These two-year programs, which usually lead to an associate's degree, may combine classroom instruction with practical or sometimes even on-the-job experience.
-Some of the skills you will need as an employment technician, such as testing-procedures, can be acquired only through on-the-job training.
+These two-year programs, which usually lead to an associates degree, may combine classroom instruction with practical or sometimes even on-the-job experience.
+Some of the skills you will need as a career and employment technician, such as testing-procedures, can be acquired only through on-the-job training.

 Certification, Licensing, and Special Requirements